DRC Testing Center Exam Administration Information for Faculty

 - For materials necessary to complete the exam: If you provide materials for students on the exam (such as scantrons or blue books), then we will provide them as well.
 If you require students to bring their own materials, we will expect them to do the same here.
 Please indicate on the form if we should provide materials, or if students should provide materials.

-- Other materials for the exam: Besides the materials listed above that are required to complete the exam, do the students get to use any additional materials as aids on the exam? i.e. material on UTC Learn, notes, textbook, a cheat sheet, etc.
+- Describe Additional Resources: Besides the materials listed above that are required to complete the exam, do the students get to use any additional materials as aids on the exam? i.e. material on UTC Learn, notes, textbook, a cheat sheet, etc.

 - Zero tolerance cell phone policy: Students are not permitted to have cell phones on them in the testing room for any reason.
 They are asked to quiet and leave their cell phones with their belongings in the testing center's main office.
 If a student is found with a phone in the room, their exam will be stopped.